 Steven H Miles, an acclaimed medical ethicist, was targeted by his MLB in 1998 while faculty after revealing to a class of medical students (who had recently lost a colleague to suicide), his own struggles with depression.
 His JAMA Piece of my Mind is poignant.
 Miles made a complaint of discrimination under the ADA to the Department of Justice without a lawyer, received a supportive opinion letter, and the MN licensure board (after ignoring the first letter) responded to a second by giving up its quest to demand Miles produce his psychiatric records and put Miles in longterm monitoring by the PHP.
 Miles' followup article from Minnesota Medicine is very difficult to find, but it tells the story of his wise and courageous battle with the state.
 Psychiatry News also covered the story.
 Many would do well to follow his example.
 Miles' story also appears as a case discussion on Medscape at http://bit.ly/SHMilesconsult

-MN has prepared an extensive report on its PHP in the wake of the Miles case.
+MN prepared an extensive report on its PHP in the wake of the Miles case.

 The AMA Council on Science and Public Health published a report on Physician Health Programs in 2010.
 The AMA BOT is again considering the equitable treatment of physicians with alleged mental or physical health issues by MLBs.

 AMA and the Federation of State Medical Boards have also revised model legislation regarding PHPs in the past several years.
 Unfortunately, even 2020 documents do not reveal an awareness of the requirements of the ADA, over three decades since its passage.